-At April 30, 2024, the Company held a target accrual redemption forward agreement to purchase Mexican Pesos across 48 defined fixings.
+At April 30, 2025, the Company held a target accrual redemption forward agreement to purchase Mexican Pesos across 23 defined fixings.
 These fixings allow for U.S. dollars to be converted into Pesos at a rate of 18.25 Pesos to one U.S. Dollar.
 Cumulative profit is capped at an aggregate of approximately \$1.8 million over the shorter of the life of the contract fixings or the utilization of the cap.
 If the spot rate is between 18.25 and 19.00 for a defined fixing then the Company purchases at the spot rate and the profit cap is not impacted.
-As of April 30, 2024, a liability of \$1.5 million is recorded in other accrued expenses on the consolidated balance sheets.
-At April 30, 2023, the Company held no forward contracts.
+As of April 30, 2025, a liability of \$5.1 million is recorded in other accrued expenses on the consolidated balance sheets.